Lesser Nighthawk Chordeiles acutipennis

 Chuck-will’s-widow Antrostomus carolinensis

 Chuck-will’s-widow is another nightjar species that breeds in the area, arrives in mid-March, and remains throughout the spring and summer months.
 “Chucks” are quite vocal all over Fort George Island, particularly around the Ribault Club area.
 Just park in the (free) dirt parking lot across the street from the Club around dusk and you’ll easily hear them (although you may not see one).
 Walk the trails on the island in May and June – even during daylight – and you may encounter one roosting.
-This species is also quite easily found at places like Theodore Roosevelt Area, Cedar Point Preserve, Reddie Point Preserve, or Betz Tiger Point.
+This species is also quite easily found at places like Theodore Roosevelt Area, Cedar Point Preserve, Reddie Point Preserve, or Betz-Tiger Point.

 Eastern Whip-poor-will Antrostomus vociferus

-Not much is known about the status of Eastern Whip-poor-will in northeast Florida, but I do know that the best time to hear them is around 14 March.
+Not much is known about the status of Eastern Whip-poor-will in northeast Florida, but I do know that the best time to hear them is around the 14th of March.
 Like clockwork, you can go out in suitable habitat and hear them start calling promptly around 7:53PM from 14-20 March (you may want to even start trying around the 10th).
-The earliest known record comes from the 10th and another on 11 March, a bird Marie and I heard in 2016 at Cedar Point.
-Suitable habitat includes just outside the closed gate of Kingsley Plantation, Theodore Roosevelt Area, Cedar Point, or Sheffield Park.
+The earliest known spring record comes from the 10th and another on 11 March, a bird Marie and I heard in 2016 at Cedar Point.
+Suitable habitat includes just outside the closed gate of Kingsley Plantation, Theodore Roosevelt Area, Cedar Point, or Sheffield Regional Park.
 I believe Reddie Point Preserve would produce them as well, but I haven’t confirmed that yet.